Kathleen DuVal: Career

-Her 2015 book Independence Lost: Lives on the Edge of the American Revolution discussed the American Revolution on the fronts of Spanish Louisiana and British West Florida and from the perspective of eight people.
-Some of the eight historical characters had been people who were historically marginalized and under-represented; including a slave, Native American leaders and women.
+Her third book, Independence Lost: Lives on the Edge of the American Revolution, dealt with war on the fronts of Spanish Louisiana and British West Florida and considered the perspective of 8 historically marginalized and under-represented people in colonial America, including a slave, Native American leaders and women.
 The book was awarded the 2016 George Washington Book Prize for the best book about the founding of the United States.